redhajuanda/kuysor/README.md

 }
 ```

-SanitizeStruct will return the next and previous cursor, if there are no more data to fetch, the next cursor will be empty.
-If the cursor is the first page, the previous cursor will be empty.
+`SanitizeStruct()` returns the next and previous cursors.
+If there is no more data to fetch, the next cursor will be empty.
+If the cursor is on the first page, the previous cursor will be empty.

 ### Retrieving the Next Page

-To fetch the next page, you just need to include the cursor from the previous query result.
+To fetch the next page, simply include the cursor from the previous query result.

 ```go
 package main